DerekDiJin/Domain_Knowledge/README.md

 ## src

 This code is built in MATLAB 2016a.
+The preprocessing procedure is time-consuming, the command to run without preprocessing the raw data files is "main".

 ## lib

-0. This library is adopted from the Internet written by David Gleich (https://www.cs.purdue.edu/homes/dgleich/packages/matlab_bgl/).
+- [matlab_bgl]: This library is adopted from the Internet written by David Gleich (https://www.cs.purdue.edu/homes/dgleich/packages/matlab_bgl/).
+1.